PiotrCenda/ai-constraint-programming/README.md

-# Realistic Use Case - Port Scheduling
+# Constraint Programming — Realistic Use Case

 1. Check the ``handout.pdf`` for the instructions.
 Ignore all sections about submitting to coursera.
 2. Solve the problem!
 Do not forget about commiting your changes.